Microkubes/microkubes-website/docs/AWS.md

 # Set up Kubernetes cluster on AWS

-Amazon offers managed Kubernetes clusters on AWS.
-There are various configuration setups available depending on your needs.

-Below, we present a simple setup to get you up and running as quickly as possible.
-We will use [kops](https://github.com/kubernetes/kops) tool to create the cluster.
+Below, we present a simple kubernetes setup using [kops](https://github.com/kubernetes/kops) tool to create the cluster.
+If you want to use Amazon's managed kubernetes offering (AWS EKS) instead, please see [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)

 ## Prerequisites